 We hope we answered all your questions about the specific models of the fastest sea scooters above.
 But we know you probably have a few questions about these machines in general, so we’ll try to cover those here.

-It is perfectly safe to take your sea scooter on a flight as checked baggage, but it’s too large for a carry-on.
-The battery inside the scooter is normally sealed lead acid, not Lithium-Ion, so airlines shouldn’t have a problem with it.
+It is perfectly safe to take your underwater scooter on a flight as checked baggage, but it’s too large for a carry-on.
+The battery inside these scooters is sealed with lead-acid, not Lithium-Ion, so airlines shouldn’t have a problem with it.

 All these models are completely safe to use, but there are certain measures you should take when you plunge your scooter into the water.
 Taking these safety measures will ensure that you will have a fun and rewarding time in the water.
 Here are our recommendations.